State Gun Laws

 2013 – Universal Background Checks Enactment:

-– Legislation requiring background checks for all firearm sales, including private transactions.
+– Adoption of laws mandating background checks for all firearm sales, including private transactions.

 2014 – Enhanced Mental Health Reporting: